PundiAI/fx-core/docs/proto-docs.md

-<a name="fx.erc20.v1.ToggleTokenRelayProposal"></a>
+<a name="fx.erc20.v1.ToggleTokenConversionProposal"></a>

-### ToggleTokenRelayProposal
+### ToggleTokenConversionProposal
-ToggleTokenRelayProposal is a gov Content type to toggle the internal relaying of a token pair.
+ToggleTokenConversionProposal is a gov Content type to toggle the conversion of a token pair.

 | Field | Type | Label | Description |